FRBSF Economic Letter

 Another contributor to feelings of discontent is the perception that job stability has declined.
 Globalization and technology appear to have played roles in these trends as well, since they represent changing market conditions that are causing dislocations in previous patterns of labor demand.

 It’s important to note first that our economy is always subject to large amounts of job turnover.
 Indeed, this is one hallmark of a dynamic, flexible economy, and it is not necessarily a bad thing on net.
-Data on worker flows—movements into and out of jobs—indicate that about 1 out of 3 job matches are dissolved each year, with a comparable rate of worker matching to new jobs.15 Over half of this job churning is voluntary in nature, reflecting worker desires to find a job with higher wages, better working conditions, or a different location.
+Data on worker flows—movements into and out of jobs—indicate that about 1 out of 3 job matches are dissolved each year, with a comparable rate of worker matching to new jobs (see Davis, Faberman, and Haltiwanger 2006).
+Over half of this job churning is voluntary, reflecting worker desires to find a job with higher wages, better working conditions, or a different location.
 Moreover, the degree of job creation and destruction has declined somewhat over the past 15 years, creating a picture of a more stable labor market.

 Job displacement also has adverse consequences for health insurance coverage.
-Research shows that job loss substantially reduces access to health insurance over extended time periods, and this effect is only partially offset by federal COBRA guidelines, which require employers to make continued coverage available—at its full cost—to separated employees.19 The connection between displacement and the loss of insurance coverage reinforces a more general trend towards declining coverage through employment-based health insurance programs.
-For example, between 2000 and 2005, health coverage through employer-based programs fell about 4 percent nationwide, representing a loss of health insurance for several million Americans that was only partially offset by increased coverage through government-provided insurance.20
+Gruber and Madrian (1997) show that job loss substantially reduces access to health insurance over extended time periods, an effect only partially offset by federal COBRA guidelines, which require employers to make continued coverage available—at its full cost—to separated employees.
+The connection between displacement and the loss of insurance coverage reinforces a more general trend towards declining coverage through employment-based health insurance programs.
+For example, between 2000 and 2005, health coverage through employer-based programs fell about 4% nationwide, representing a loss of health insurance for several million Americans that was only partially offset by increased coverage through government-provided insurance.7

-Given the increase in job displacement and earnings losses that I described above, it is not surprising that yearly fluctuations in individual earnings and family incomes have increased sharply since the 1970s.21 Indeed, between the 1970s and the early 2000s, the gaps between the highs and lows in a typical family’s yearly income have risen substantially.
-That is, in the 1970s, a typical family might have seen its income vary from a high of $60,000 to a low of $30,000 over the decade, while in the more recent decade a family seeing that same high would tend to see a low of about $15,000.
-Among families seeing declines in annual income, the size of the typical loss has increased: for example, the chances that an American family will see at least a 50 percent drop in its yearly income has more than doubled since the early 1970s, rising to about one in six families in recent years.
+Given the increase in job displacement and earnings losses that I described above, it is not surprising that yearly fluctuations in individual earnings and family incomes have increased sharply since the 1970s (Hacker 2006).
+Indeed, between the 1970s and the early 2000s, the gaps between the highs and lows in a typical family’s yearly income rose substantially: in the 1970s, a typical family might have seen its income vary from a high of $60,000 to a low of $30,000 over the decade, while in the more recent decade a family seeing that same high would tend to see a low of about $15,000.
+Among families seeing declines in annual income, the size of the typical loss has increased: for example, the chances that an American family will see at least a 50% drop in its yearly income has more than doubled since the early 1970s, rising to about 1 in 6 families in recent years.

 My focus thus far has been on the problems facing Americans in the labor market and not on potential solutions.
 It is natural to ask, then, whether anything can be done to alter these disquieting trends.
 Since technology and globalization have been identified with growing inequality, it might seem natural to look at these areas for possible solutions.
 While I sometimes feel like smashing my own computer, I wouldn’t recommend this as a national policy!
 However, it’s not uncommon to hear proposals to put up barriers to trade as a way to mitigate economic disruption and inequality.
 I don’t think that is the way to go.
 By providing for specialization in production across countries, trade enhances the size of the economic “pie” here and abroad, and in doing so, enhances overall economic welfare.
 I think we should look to other policy tools to address inequality, and I will attempt to provide a useful overview of some key considerations.